 I am also gratified by Andrew Inkpen’s initial comments about our book.
 On the “Broader Interpretive Issues”: for the most part these are dependent on detailed questions of what Darwin and Wallace thought and when—questions that Jon and Greg are much better qualified than me to discuss.
 Instead, I shall concentrate on Darwin’s claim that there was no clear distinction between well marked varieties and the emergence of new species.
-Inkpen seems to see Darwin as sceptical as to what was and what was not a species.
+Inkpen seems to see Darwin as sceptical as to what was and what was not a species—and hence as sceptical about what, according to its title, his book is about!
 But this is too hasty: instead, he should be seen as claiming that species concepts are vague concepts.
 As a result of evolutionary theory, there are no longer sharp boundaries separating the species, as they would be on a creationist account: instead, we would have a sequence of more and more marked varieties, which eventually form a new species, without there being a definite cut off point.
 This is not a form of scepticism.
 It is compatible with there generally being clear answers to questions about what species an animal belongs to.
 Compare: the colours of the rainbow, where there is no sharp boundary between orange and red.
 Instead, we move from clear-cut orange to reddish orange, then to orangish red, and finally clear-cut red.
 It is impossible to specify the precise point at which reddish orange becomes orangish red, but there is rarely any difficulty telling whether a shade was or was not red.
 Without there being a set of different species, with clear answers to questions as to which species animals belong, Darwin’s key idea of a tree of life, with the different species forming the branches of such a tree, would collapse.
 I do not find Darwin’s claim that species were what naturalists call species “deflationary.”
 There is a long history stretching back to Plato in which the animals belonging to a particular species would have a definition giving necessary and sufficient conditions for membership of that species.
 But given Darwin’s theory of evolution, there is absolutely no reason why such definitions should exist.
 All we can say is that a species is an evolutionarily stable branch of the tree of life, but what the creatures belonging to such a species will be like is completely unpredictable (and to that extent “arbitrary”).
 Therefore, what the species are and what they are like is an empirical matter to be settled, if at all, by fieldwork to be left in the hands of competent naturalists.

 From Jonathan Hodge: